What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Economy & Job Market in Annapolis, MD

 Several economic fields are booming in Annapolis, and many well-known companies have their headquarters here.
-One primary reason there are seemingly always increases in new trade, commerce, and retail opportunities in the bustling seaport here.
+One primary reason is that there are seemingly always increases in new trade, commerce, and retail opportunities in the bustling seaport here.

 Annapolis's position as a corridor between Washington D.C. and Baltimore allows it to have an economic stronghold amid the fields of federal, state, and local government entities.
 The State of Maryland and Anne Arundel County are the largest employers in the community.